Armenian Assembly of America

 Armenian advocacy non-profit organization in the U.S.

 The Armenian Assembly of America (Ամերիկայի Հայկական Համագումար) is the largest Washington-based nationwide organization promoting public understanding and awareness of Armenian issues.
-The organization aims to "strengthen United States/Armenia relations, promote Armenia's democratic development and economic prosperity, and seeks universal affirmation of the Armenian genocide" via "research, education and advocacy."
+The organization aims to "strengthen the Armenia–United States relations, promote Armenia's democratic development and economic prosperity, and seeks universal affirmation of the Armenian genocide" via "research, education and advocacy."
 Its headquarters is in Washington, D.C., and it has offices in Glendale, California and Yerevan, Armenia.
 The organization has consultative status to the United Nations Economic and Social Council (ECOSOC).

 History

 Early history

 In the early 1970s, at a time when Armenian-American advocacy was dominated by the Armenian Revolutionary Federation-aligned Armenian National Committee of America, the Armenian Assembly of America was created in Washington, D.C. as a non-partisan alternative dedicated to represent and promote Armenian interests.
 The key founding members were contributors to the Armenian General Benevolent Union, the largest remaining non-Armenian Revolutionary Federation Armenian organization in the United States.

 In 1977, the Assembly introduced the Terjenian-Thomas Assembly Internship Program in Washington, D.C., which exposes participants to the Federal policymaking process.

 Beginning in 1988 and thereafter, the Assembly addressed the unprecedented challenges of the 1988 Armenian earthquake, the Nagorno-Karabakh conflict and Armenia's independence movement.
 With Administration support, the United States Congress mandated first-ever earthquake relief funding to then Soviet Armenia.